drmeece/PalmishCalendar/README.md

 Palmish PDA Calendar

 Palmish is a minimalist Android planner app inspired by the classic Palm OS.
 Designed for simplicity and focus, it brings back the feel of a personal digital assistant with modern capabilities.

-👉 Download Palmish v1.0 APK
+👉  <a href = https://github.com/drmeece/PalmishCalendar/raw/main/releases/Palmish-v1.0-release.apk> Download Palmish v1.0 APK</a>

 You can sideload this APK onto your Android device.
 Be sure to enable “Install from unknown sources” in your phone settings.